aman-ankur/PerformancePulse/memory-bank/development-roadmap.md

 ## Feature Priorities

 ### Must Have (Week 1-2)
-- [ ] Evidence upload and organization
+- [ ] Data upload and organization
 - [ ] AI-powered categorization and insights using Claude 3.5 Sonnet
-- [ ] GitLab integration for automatic evidence (with Booking.com considerations)
+- [ ] GitLab integration for automatic data aggregation
 - [ ] Jira integration using MCP for task tracking
 - [ ] Google SSO authentication only
 - [ ] Clean, modern UI that feels good to use